package-operator/package-operator/docs/api-reference.md

 ### PackageManifestImage

-PackageManifestImage specifies an image tag to be resolved
+PackageManifestImage specifies an image tag to be resolved.

 | Field | Description |
 | ----- | ----------- |